 The implementation of the Association Agenda will be subject to monitoring, annual reporting, including of overall progress, and assessment.
 Progress made will be reviewed including in the context of the institutional structures set forth by the Association Agreement.
 Civil society will also be encouraged to focus their monitoring activities on the Association Agenda;

 The European Union will support Georgia in implementing the objectives and priorities set out in the Association Agenda.
 It will do so through using all available sources of EU support, as well as expertise and advice, best practices and know-how, the sharing of information, support to capacity-building, institutional strengthening and developing new assistance instruments.
-It emphasises that EU assistance is bound to strict conditionalities related to the progress on reform.
+It emphasises that EU assistance is bound to jointly agreed conditionalities related to the progress on reform.
 The EU will also work with other partners to ensure coordination of support from other partners of Georgia and reinforce the coordinated approach of Team Europe support which combines resources from the EU, its Member States and financial institutions.
 The relevant EU financial instruments will also be available to help in the implementation of the Association Agenda.
 Notwithstanding this, the latter is not in itself a financial programming document and does not substitute for the programming or formulation exercises undertaken by the Parties.

-The priorities defined in the Association Agenda are fully in line with the long-term policy objectives outlined in the Joint Communication on “Eastern Partnership policy beyond 2020 Reinforcing Resilience - an Eastern Partnership that delivers for all” , which will form the basis of the post 2020 deliverables to be endorsed at the 6th Eastern Partnership Summit in 2021, together with the input of Member States and partner countries.
-The Joint Communication was noted with appreciation by the related Council Conclusions of 11 May 2020.These priorities will underpin EU assistance to Georgia, as outlined in the Neighbourhood, Development and International Cooperation Instrument (NDICI) [to be approved] and the corresponding programming documents post-2020.
+.
+EU support will be provided in the context of the overall priorities for assistance in favour of Georgia, as outlined in the Neighbourhood, Development and International Cooperation Instrument (NDICI) [to be approved] and the corresponding programming documents post-2020.
 The EU may also provide assistance from other EU instruments.
 Any support will be provided in full compliance with the implementation rules and procedures governing EU external assistance.

-2 Overall objectives for EU-Georgia cooperation within the Eastern Partnership
+2 Priorities of the Association Agenda

+2.1.
+Key Priorities for Action

 The EU and Georgia consider the implementation of the Association Agreement and the Association Agenda as key priorities to consolidate and promote shared values and principles, as agreed by the EU and Georgia.
-The Association Agreement provides for accelerating political association and economic integration with the European Union.
+The Association Agreement provides for accelerating political association and economic integration with the European Union and leaves open the way for future progressive developments in EU-Georgia relations.
+A gradual economic integration into the EU Internal Market serves as a next important benchmark on the EU-Georgia cooperation agenda and an incentive for further political, economic and legal convergence of Georgia with the EU.

 Since the signature of the Association Agreement, Georgia has taken steps and carried out substantial reforms towards its effective implementation.
 Both sides acknowledges the progress made by Georgia towards deeper political association and economic integration with the EU and reiterates that further steps are still needed to make substantial and sustainable progress in order to allow citizens to fully benefit from the EU-Georgia Association Agreement.